Why You Aren’t Finishing Anything You Start and What to Do About It

 Although it’s important to visualize your goals, it’s also important to take action.

-You need a written "business" plan to achieve any major goal (thinking is not enough to motivate your lazy brain).
-You need to write down any REAL obstacles that stop you from completing a project and then visualize and write down simple strategies to overcome that obstacle.
+You need a written “business” plan to achieve any major goal (thinking is not enough to motivate your lazy brain).
+You must write down any REAL obstacles that stop you from completing a project and then visualize and write down simple strategies to overcome that obstacle.

-If you have an accountability partner your odds of completion increase from 50% to 70%, so make a committed deadline to a friend or colleague.
-You can also reward your brain every day after you write down 3 small successes you achieve on a daily basis.
+And if you have an accountability partner your odds of completion increase from 50 percent to 70 percent, so make a committed deadline to a friend or colleague.
+You can also reward your brain every day after you write down three small successes you achieve on a daily basis.

-Are you beginning to realize how changing your mindset is crucial for achieving your goals?
-If so, join us for a free training where you'll learn from top experts around the world about mindset, goal achievement, and how to train your brain for success.
+Are you beginning to realize how changing your mindset is crucial to achieving your goals?
+If so, sign-up for our coaching and mentoring program where you’ll learn from top experts around the world about mindset, goal achievement, and how to train your brain for success.